 Watercolor Raindrops + Quote VIDEO:

-I just uploaded a NEW YouTube video that walks you through, step by step the creation of this Rainbow Quote.
+I just uploaded a NEW YouTube video that walks you through, step by step the creation of this Raindrop Quote.
 Click the video box below or head here to watch it on Youtube.

 Add a quote under the Rainbow.
-Check out this previous post of mine for more Rainbow Quote prompts.
+Check out this previous post of mine for more List of Rainbow Quote.

 Mask the four sides of the facing page.
 Using a masking tape in your sketchbooks helps protect the pages and gives a clean artistic look to the page.